'How could an eight-year-old contain that much...'

 When we sense danger our bodies spontaneously release hormones.
 Our hearts pound and our muscles tense.
 Once the danger has passed, our bodies return to a resting state.

-Anyone experiencing repeated exposure to actual or perceived danger, however, is likely to exist in an ongoing state of hyper vigilance.
-Over time, if left unaddressed, this takes not only an emotional toll but a physical one too, as muscles that are permanently tense can hinder the body's ability to function.
+Over time, if left unaddressed, this can take not only an emotional toll but a physical one too, as muscles that are rarely allowed to relax can hinder the body's ability to function smoothly.